 Procrastination can be a personality trait as well as a temporary behavioral state.
 For example, impulsive people might have a habit of indulging distractions and conscientious people can have a habit of planning work ahead of time and keeping deadlines.
 Some people prefer to procrastinate on purpose.
 That is called active procrastination and it may promote better performance and creativity.Procrastination is not a time management problem.
-It is an emotion regulation problem – we delay activities which might make us feel not-so-good.
+It is an emotion regulation problem – we delay activities that might make us feel not-so-good.
 Click To Tweet

 In a way, anxiety about a task or anticipating negative scenarios after doing a task makes us want to avoid the task.
 This makes procrastination a fear response to get away from those negative consequences.
 Emotional regulation that minimizes this fear can help most people complete/start their work.

 There is a neat process that describes procrastination (and no, it’s not the oversold procrastination habit loop).
 It is based on what researchers call the CAPS construct.
 CAPS stands for Cognitive-Affective Personality System – it describes how behavioral tendencies emerge from processing certain information as an interaction between the self and the situation.
 Here is the model; it’s pretty self-explanatory.